rchakode/kube-opex-analytics/README.md

 ### Last Nodes' Occupation by Pods
 ![](./screenshots/sample-last-nodes-occupation-by-pods.png)

-### Grafana Dashboard (works with Prometheus Exporter)
+### <a name="grafana-dashboard"></a> Grafana Dashboard
+You can either build your own dashboard or use our [official one](https://grafana.com/dashboards/10282).

+Our official Grafana dashboard looks as below and is designed to work out-of-the box with the Kubernetes Opex Analytics's [Prometheus exporter](#prometheus-exporter).
+It requires to set a Grafana varianle named `KOA_DS_PROMETHEUS`, which shall point to your Prometheus server data source.

+The dashboard currently provides the following reports:

+* Hourly resource usage over time.
+* Current day's ongoing resource usage.
+* Current month's ongoing resource usage.

+> You should notice those reports are less rich compared against the ones enabled by the built-in Kubernetes Opex Analytics dashboard.
+In particular, the daily and the monthly usage for the different namespaces are not stacked, neither than there are not analytics for past days and months.
+These limitations are inherent to how Grafana handles timeseries and bar charts.

 ![](./screenshots/kube-opex-analytics-grafana.png)

 ## <a name="getting-started"></a>Getting Started

 ## <a name="kubernetes-api-access"></a>Kubernetes API Access
 Kubernetes Opex Analytics needs read-only access to the following Kubernetes APIs.

 * /apis/metrics.k8s.io/v1beta1
 * /api/v1